cliffordwilliam/my_archive/_posts/2024-09-16-ak-transaction-payroll-insurance-component-change-npp-manual.md

 TODO: List down conditions when employees will not appear in the employee selector popup

-> **Note to self:** Employees that has transaction change will not appear in selector popup?
+> **Note to self:** Employees that has transaction change will not appear in selector popup, like termination

 ### Fill transaction form